viat/YapHash/README.md

 ###Usage

-YapHash is currently a command line tool and expects at least two arguments; First is the configuration file e.g. _viat.cfg_, second is the input wave file.
+YapHash is currently a command line tool and expects at least two arguments; First is the configuration file e.g. _hash.cfg_, second is the input wave file.
 To specify the output path a third argument can be passed optionally.

 Example: